 During the COVID-19 crisis, many employees were forced to work from home, and managing a remote workforce has become a priority for companies.
 The globally mobile workforce was also affected by this new development: many assignees were evacuated and became virtual expatriates forced to work from their home country or from a third country.
-This rise in the number of virtual assignments opens up new opportunities for both employees and companies.
+The need to handle the pandemic constraints together with a growing trend of more flexibility in global mobility programs has prompted companies to review their policies around international remote working and set some new rules.

 Resilience and risk management